Skip to main content

 • humor

-• “And doubly hilarious (and slightly disconcerting) that sometimes a town will pay extra and give a reputation boost for it.”
+• “I found it hilarious that you can sell your pollution to other towns like any other commodity, and sometimes a town will pay extra and give a reputation boost for it.”

 • monetization

-• “Played the beta before the game ever even released and it didn't crash nearly as much as it has since release.
+• “Played the beta before the game was released and it didn't crash nearly as much as it has since release.
 Another greedy cash grab.
-Paradox DLC template in full effect with this game.
-They keep pushing out DLC after DLC while the game remains filled with bugs and crashes for no reason whatsoever.
-It's sad that, like most, I keep giving this company and these greedy developers money for game after game.
-Also have this for console and have the exact same problems.
-But this being a PC master race game, there really is no reason for the crashes.
-Graphics are mediocre and there is no modding scene for the game.
+Paradox DLC template in full effect with this game, pushing out DLC after DLC while the game still has tons of bugs and crashes for no reason.
+Sad part is I, like most, keep giving this company and these greedy devs money for game after game.
+I also have this for console and experience the same problems.
+For a PC Master Race game, there is no excuse for the crashes.
+Graphics are so-so and there is no modding scene.
 Just horrible after all this time.
-Do not waste your money, please!”
+Do not waste your money!”

-• “Just another Paradox cash grab, low quality, unfun game for a quick buck.”
+• “Just another Paradox cash grab, low quality, un-fun game made for a quick buck.”

 • character development

 • “If you want us to care about the characters at an individual level, then there really needs to be a narrative, there needs to be growth, there needs to be risk.
-Reference XCOM for character development; if the goal is character development without a story, or if specialists really don’t matter, then don’t make them any different than colonists with extra benefits.
-But as they are now, they are just elements of a non-existent story, and they are a constant that never change, and that is boring.”
+Reference XCOM for character development if that is the goal; character development without a story, or if specialists really don’t matter, then don’t make them any different than colonists with extra benefits.
+But as they are now, they are just elements of a non-existent story and they are a constant that never change, and that is boring.”

 Skip Game Offers